 Why are there not more video game jobs?

-Overall, jobs for game developers and game designers have shown a strong decline since 2014 with a 65% drop in the percentage of postings.
+Overall, the game developer job outlook and game designer job outlook have shown a strong decline since 2014, with a 65% drop in the percentage of postings.
 However, game developer job searches have grown over 50%.
 There is obviously job seeker demand for careers in gaming, but the way video games are created is changing as new technology like smartphones and virtual reality is advancing.
 This is leading to drastic changes in the gaming labor market.

 Video games were traditionally created by teams of developers at studios (Blizzard Entertainment, Bungie and Zynga are a few of the largest) that are financially backed by publishers: Sony, Nintendo, Microsoft, Activision, etc. These are the organizations with the most job openings.